Costs

 All patients must be referred by a GP prior to seeing a specialist.

-- The fee for an initial specialist consultation is $200.00 (Medicare will pay a rebate to patients with a Medicare card).
+- Our standard fee for an initial specialist consultation is $200.00 (Medicare will pay a rebate to patients with a Medicare card).

-- The fee for subsequent specialist consultations is $100.00 (Medicare will pay a rebate to patients with a Medicare card).
+- Our standard fee for subsequent specialist consultations is $100.00 (Medicare will pay a rebate to patients with a Medicare card).

-- The fee for a colposcopy examination is $100.00 (Medicare may pay a rebate to some patients).
+- Our standard fee for a colposcopy examination is $100.00 (Medicare may pay a rebate to some patients).

 Outpatient Procedures